-We aim to help customers who may find themselves in financial difficulty and it is important that a customer who is in a position of financial difficulty seeks help as soon as possible.
+We at Northern Bank understand that customers may find themselves in financial difficulty for a wide variety of reasons.
+Northern Bank aims to help customers who may find themselves in financial difficulty and it is important that a customer who is in a position of financial difficulty seeks help as soon as possible.

 What should you do?